 Hi-C is usually a very reliable and robust assay.
 It is expected that the pre-library generation steps will result in obtaining a large amount of DNA (several micrograms), and it should be fragmented down to 200-400 bp range.
 A TapeStation profile of such a sample is shown in Figure 1a.
 Library generation should also produce robust libraries with abundant amount of DNA.
 An example is shown in Figure 1b.
 Weak libraries with little product are unlikely to sequence well and not exhibit serious complexity issues.

-Examples of initial Juicer maps for F. kawagutii are shown in Figure 2a and 2b.
+Examples of initial Juicer maps for F. kawagutii are shown in Figure 2A and 2B.
 These will vary depending on the specifics of the species and assembly one is working with, but in this case several common issues are to be noted.
 The F. kawagutii used here has already been Hi-C scaffolded using an automated procedure.
-However, the global map (Figure 2a) shows clear errors in terms of chromosome definition.
+However, the global map (Figure 2A) shows clear errors in terms of chromosome definition.
 A particularly striking example Is to be found towards the lower right corner, where multiple distinct chromosomes are lumped into the same extremely long pseudochromosome.
-In addition, there are still many missassemblies, visible as strong ``interchromosomal interactions’’ in the global map, and much more clearly in the local maps for many individual pseudochromsomes (example shown in Figure 2b).
+In addition, there are still many missassemblies, visible as strong ``interchromosomal interactions’’ in the global map, and much more clearly in the local maps for many individual pseudochromsomes (example shown in Figure 2B).
 These need to be corrected.

-In addition, Figure 2c shows the common quality control statistics relevant to Hi-C experiments.
+In addition, Figure 2C shows the common quality control statistics relevant to Hi-C experiments.
 The key ones are the percentage of uniquely mapping reads (the higher the better, although it need not necessarily reflect a failure of the experiment, but rather the presence of too many repeats in the genome), the library complexity estimate (again, the higher the better), and the number of Hi-C contacts.
 When working with fully and reliably assembled genomes, it is also relevant to look at the ratios of interchromosomal versus intrachromosomal and short-range versus long-range contacts (too few long-range contacts is undesirable), but these do not have the same relevance for preliminary maps against highly fragmented draft assemblies.

-Figures 3a-d shows the typical manual assembly correction operations.
-Figures 3e-f show the final outcome of assembly correction after remapping of reads to the corrected assembly.
+Figures 3ADd shows the typical manual assembly correction operations.
+Figures 3EFf show the final outcome of assembly correction after remapping of reads to the corrected assembly.
 In this case, chromosomes have been properly defined and the bulk of misjoins and other missassemblies have been rectified.
 However, notice the large square of high-density interactions in the lower right corner.
 These are the debris remaining after scaffolding that cannot be placed into the main chromosome scaffolds.
 It is common for these to correspond to collapsed repeats in draft dinoflagellate assemblies, i.e. repetitive elements contigs that are artificially present in only a single copy in the assembly, but in fact exist in a very large number of copies in the actual genome.
 Long read-based draft assemblies are needed to resolve this problem.

 Limitations